raheem-spence/dsa-practice/PATTERNS.md

 Approach:
 - If lengths differ, return `False`
+- Use hash map where **key** is the character and the **value** is the character count
-- Count characters in s and store in hash map character as key and count as value
+- Count characters in s and store in hash map -- character: count
 - Loop through `t` and subtract from those counts
 - If `t` needs a character with count `0`, return `False` meaning that character is unavailable so the two are not anagrams